sillyhatday/GAMEBOY-MBC5-2MB/README.md

 Feel free to do whatever you wish with this design.
 I want everyone to enjoy the Gameboy in whatever way they can.
 I have not yet got around to selling any of these.

 **CHANGE LOG**

+07/02/23
+Updated to V1.3.
+Adjusted some trace routes for a better looking board.
+Added missing capacitor value to board for C4.
+Added many games to compatibility list.

 21/01/23
 Updated to V1.2.
 The Board size has been adjusted to better fit into cartridge shells.
 Also added extra 5v trace.